xarpy/fde_robotic_automation/README.md

 [![Python Version][python-image]][python-url]

 A simple Python script to sort packages based on dimensions (width, height, length) and mass.
+We have a version on Repl.it, you can take look on there: [Repl.it](https://replit.com/@xarpy/fderoboticautomation#script.py)

 ## Installation